julianquandt/wulabs_eyetracking_material/README.md

 To use the calibration routine yourself you have to follow two steps, which mainly contains moving the folders to the right places.

-First, to download the folders, click [HERE](https://github.com/julianquandt/wulabs_eyetracking_material/archive/refs/heads/main.zip) on the green `< > Code` button on the upper right of this page, and select `Download ZIP`.
+First, to download the folders, click [HERE](https://github.com/julianquandt/wulabs_eyetracking_material/archive/refs/heads/main.zip).
 Once downloaded, extract the content and copy the folders as follows:

 1. Move the `eyetracker_calibrate_wulabs` folder to your psychopy directory.